lsst-ts/observatory-controls-docs/Control-User-Interfaces/EFD.rst

 The Engineering Facilities Database (EFD) records all interactions between components that occur over the middleware.
 The database is useful for numerous activities, including: troubleshooting of software or hardware related issues, optimization of observing parameters (e.g. focus as a function of temperature), and recovering useful data that happened during an observation that may not be in the header.

 ..
-Brief explanation on how data flows from the summit to NCSA (with the idea of leading into the next part which should guide the user on when to use which instance, summit, base, ncsa).
+Brief explanation on how data flows from the summit to USDF (with the idea of leading into the next part which should guide the user on when to use which instance, summit, base, usdf).

 The primary location of the EFD is on the summit, however a separate instance also lives at the base facility in La Serena.
 Under normal conditions, the data is then synced to the US data facility and available via the science platform in near real time.